 - You want to add an AI product recommendation engine.
 Shopify's app ecosystem has options, but none of them connect cleanly to your actual customer data.

-None of this means Shopify is bad.
-It means you've grown past what a coupled ecommerce platform is designed to handle.
-And that's where headless ecommerce starts making sense.
+None of this means WooCommerce is bad.
+It means the self-hosted model carries real operational costs that a growing business eventually outgrows.
+And that's where headless ecommerce starts making sense for both platforms.

 What Headless Ecommerce Actually Means